Analysis | Baseball has changed since the last time Tony La Russa was a manager. Can he change with it?

-La Russa is 76, having last managed in 2011, when he guided the St. Louis Cardinals to the World Series title.
-He retired shortly afterward, ending (or so it appeared) a 33-year managerial career in which he won 2,728 games, the third-most in history behind only Connie Mack and John McGraw.
+La Russa is 76.
+He last managed in 2011, when he guided the St. Louis Cardinals to the World Series title.
+He retired shortly afterward, ending (or so it appeared) a 33-year managerial career in which he won 2,728 games, the third most in history behind only Connie Mack and John McGraw.
 He was elected to the National Baseball Hall of Fame in 2013.

-The move appears to be White Sox owner Jerry Reinsdorf’s attempt at correcting what he considers one of the biggest mistakes of his tenure there — firing La Russa as manager in 1986 after eight seasons.
-Since then, La Russa went on to win one World Series title with the Oakland A’s and two with the Cardinals, gaining a reputation for being ahead of the curve in strategic deployments such as bullpen specialization.
+The move appears to be White Sox owner Jerry Reinsdorf’s attempt at correcting what he considers one of the biggest mistakes of his tenure — firing La Russa as manager in 1986 after eight seasons.
+La Russa went on to win one World Series title with the Oakland Athletics and two with the Cardinals, gaining a reputation for being ahead of the curve in strategic deployments such as bullpen specialization.

-Since retiring in 2011, he had worked in the front office of MLB, as well as for the Arizona Diamondbacks, the Boston Red Sox and most recently the Los Angeles Angels.
+After retiring in 2011, he worked in the front office of MLB, as well as for the Arizona Diamondbacks, the Boston Red Sox and most recently the Los Angeles Angels.

 “As everyone in baseball is well aware, I have always respected Tony and am proud to have maintained a great friendship with him over the decades in the game,” Reinsdorf said in a statement.
 “But his hiring is not based on friendship or on what happened years ago, but on the fact that we have the opportunity to have one of the greatest managers in the game’s history in our dugout at a time when we believe our team is poised for great accomplishments.”

 The White Sox fired Rick Renteria as manager shortly after this season, which saw the White Sox go 35-25 and finish tied for second in the American League Central.
 The White Sox lost in three games to the A’s in the first round of the playoffs.
-They have been considered a rising power for several years now and appear poised to build off this year’s success in the coming years.
+They have been considered a rising power for several years and appear poised to build off this season’s success in the coming years.
 The White Sox, however, haven’t made back-to-back playoff appearances in their 120-year history.

 “We are extremely excited about the future of this team,” General Manager Rick Hahn said in a statement.
 “As we showed in 2020, this is a young, talented club that we expect to only grow better and better in the coming years.
 Adding in a Hall of Fame manager who is recognized as being one of the best in the history of the game, we are a step closer to our goal of bringing White Sox fans another championship.”